Civil Rights Lawyer in Tallahassee, FL

 The Cruz Law Firm is committed to providing each of our clients with dedicated and aggressive legal representation and personalized service, no matter how complex their case is.
 We know it can be difficult to take a stand against discrimination, but we are ready to fight with you and do whatever we can to obtain justice and accountability for you.

-Contact Cruz Law today for a free and confidential legal consultation about your case with a civil rights attorney in Tallahassee.
+Contact Cruz Law today for a confidential legal consultation about your case with a civil rights attorney in Tallahassee.

 Common Civil Rights Violations